Skip to main content

 Symptoms can include severe skin rashes, itching, mouth sores (which can affect eating), nausea, and severe diarrhea.
 Liver damage can cause yellowing of the skin and eyes (jaundice).
 The lungs can also be damaged.
 The patient may also become easily fatigued and develop muscle aches.
 Sometimes GVHD can become disabling, and if it's severe enough, it can be life-threatening.
 Drugs that affect the immune system may be given to try to control it.

-Non-myeloablative transplant (mini-transplant): Many older people can’t tolerate a standard allogeneic transplant that uses high doses of chemo.
+Many people who are older or who have other health issues can’t tolerate a standard allogeneic transplant that uses high doses of chemo.
 Some may still be able to get a non-myeloablative transplant (also known as a mini-transplant or reduced-intensity transplant), where they get lower doses of chemo and radiation that don’t completely destroy the cells in their bone marrow.
 They then get the allogeneic (donor) stem cells.
 These cells enter the body and establish a new immune system, which sees the leukemia cells as foreign and attacks them (a graft-versus-leukemia effect).

 A non-myeloablative transplant can still sometimes work with much less toxicity.
 In fact, a patient can get the transplant as an outpatient.
 The major complication is graft-versus-host disease.